fused-effects/fused-effects/README.md

   put (length (list :: String))
 ```

-`run` is itself actually an effect handler for the `Void` effect, which has no operations and thus can only represent a final result value.
+`run` is itself actually an effect handler for the `Pure` effect, which has no operations and thus can only represent a final result value.

 Alternatively, arbitrary `Monad`s can be embedded into effectful computations using the `Lift` effect.
 In this case, the underlying `Monad`ic computation can be extracted using `runM`.
 Here, we use the `MonadIO` instance for the `LiftC` carrier to lift `putStrLn` into the middle of our computation: